sen206-create/sen206-create/README.md

 ### University Of Washington, Computational Neuroscicence Online Course

 A collection of Python models and exercises from the University of Washington online Computational Neuroscience course.
-This project includes membrane dynamics, integrate-and-fire neurons, Poisson variability, population coding, noisy spike timing, synaptic input, and eigenvector-based learning.

 **Python skills:** NumPy, matplotlib, simulation loops, plotting, loading data with pickle.
 **Neuroscience ideas:** neural coding, spike timing, synaptic input, and learning rules.